Skip to content

 The cost of getting your HVAC license in Virginia varies depending on the type of tradesman license you want and whether or not you want a contractor license as well.
 For a full master HVAC license, you can expect to pay between $255 and $485, depending on whether you need to reinstate your license or not.

-Here’s a full overview of the fees associated with getting your HVAC journeyman, master, and contractor license in Virginia:
+Here’s a full overview of the fees associated with getting your HVAC journeyman, master, and contractor licenses in Virginia:

 Licensing StageHVAC JourneymanHVAC MasterHVAC Contractor